 This graph shows the number of mealworms that South Island robins cached at different times of the day (1 = dawn, 5 = dusk) in relation to differences in the ambient temperature.
 Early in the day, birds cached more mealworms whereas later in the day, they ate more as they gained mass for their nightly fast.
 They also cached fewer mealworms at cooler temperatures which reflects that their energy demands were higher at cooler temperatures.
 Taken from Barnett & Emura (2014).
 Emu–Austral Ornithology.

 Animal communication: Animal communication is the transfer of information between a sender and receiver.
-Normally, when one animal (the sender) communicates with another animal (the receiver), it is attempting to manipulate the behaviour of the receiver.
+Normally, when one animal (the sender) communicates with another animal (the receiver), it is attempting to manipulate the behavior of the receiver.
 Some of the main reasons animals might try to manipulate others are when they are trying to find a mate, when they are fighting, and when they perceive danger.
-I have studied avian dawn chorus displays, singing behaviour, and aggressive displays.
-Currently, I am working on projects that examine the relation between parental alarm calling and offspring begging and the links between parental behaviour and offspring begging in birds.
+I have studied avian dawn chorus displays, singing behavior, and aggressive displays.
+Currently, I am working on projects that examine the relation between parental alarm calling and offspring begging and the links between parental behavior and offspring begging in birds.

 House wrens rates of singing (left) and wing quivering (right) significantly predict the likelihood of attack towards a territorial intruder.
 This shows that aggressive displays in house wrens are composed of multiple components that predict attack.
 Taken from Barnett et al. (2014).
 J. Field Ornithol.